 Just what the doctor ordered!

-This once jolly trading town had a dark cloud cast over it with the arrival of the Darkest Knight.
+This once jolly trading town on a small island off the Brightvale coast had a dark cloud cast over it with the arrival of the Darkest Knight.
 The Knight was exiled from Meridell castle, and built a Keep near the town to control the people.
 They rebelled against him and killed him, though at a later date the Darkest Faerie brought him back from the grave to terrorise the people once more.
-Market Town has a sizable Traders Guild.
+Market Town has a sizable Traders Guild which run the town.
+Guildsman Marl serves as the town's defacto Mayor.

 Most of Brightvale is grassy and fertile, with some forested areas.
 It is situated on the same peninsula as Meridell, but fifty miles further inland.
 The far west of the country borders an area of the Haunted Woods known as the Werelupe Woods.
 Whilst there are some farms in Brightvale, there are not nearly as many as in neighbouring Meridell, and the country as a whole is a lot smaller.